 Bhutan, in general is a very safe country; especially scams/crimes against travelers are completely unheard of – making Bhutan probably the safest destination in the world for travelers.

-7. A self driven international trip can’t be easier
+7. A self driven international trip to Bhutan can’t be easier

 If exploring a new country by driving around in your own car is your dream OR if the thought of riding your bike through the mighty Himalayas gives you an adrenaline rush – Bhutan is your dream come true!

 To get inside Bhutan in your own car and explore the country, you will need a car permit.
 And, for that, all you need is original documents of your car and a driving license.
 By showing these documents at the immigration office in Phuentsholing you will get the permit.

 For a bike trip, there are various travel companies that organize biking tours from India to Bhutan.
 If you’re planning to go on your own, the procedure is the same as that mentioned above.

 The Kingdom of Bhutan believes that their policy of high value, low impact tourism has facilitated the promotion and preservation of their cultural values.
 And hence, development and prosperity in Bhutan are measured in GNH (Gross National Happiness) instead of GDP.